Minervis-GmbH/BigBlueButton-Ilias-Plugin/README.md

         - E.g:  https://my.bbb-server.com:9003/bigbluebutton

     - BBB security salt
+    - Choose, if record the session should be allowed, or not
 - finally you can create "Bigbluebutton" Virtual Classrooms as regular repository object **Note:** If the server is not reachable, during configuration a message will be displayed.
 After correcting the error, make sure to press the save button twice.